Hubs-Foundation/hubs-cloud/README.md

 The first secret is the database secret for the stack whose backups you are restoring.
 To find this, go to AWS Secrets Manager and look for the secret "*Stack Name* Database Secret."
 You'll need to provide the ARN to this secret in the stack create form for the new stack.

 Additionally, there are some secrets stored in AWS Parameter Store.
 You will *not* need to dig these up.
 As long as you haven't gone in and deleted them manually, these secrets can be looked up automatically by providing the stack name and the stack region for the stack you are restoring from in the creation from.
-(If you *have* gone and deleted them manually, unfortunately you will not be able to restore your backup.)
+(If you *have* gone and deleted them manually, unfortunately you will not be able to restore your backup, and you have our sympathies.)

 Once you've filled these values out and create the stack it should be restored from the backup.
 It should behave identically to the original stack, except you will need to configure the "Server Settings" in the Admin console, which are not backed up. *Note*: if you perform a stack update on a stack that was restored from backup, it is critical you do *not* change the parameters under the "Restore from Backup" section -- leave them filled in and don't touch them!